Tamawashi Ichirō

-Tamawashi Ichirō (玉鷲 一朗) is a Mongolian professional sumo wrestler from Ulaanbaatar.
+Tamawashi Ichirō (玉鷲 一朗) is a Mongolian-Japanese professional sumo wrestler from Ulaanbaatar.
+Wrestling for Kataonami stable, his highest rank has been sekiwake.
 He made his debut in January 2004 and reached the top makuuchi division in September 2008.
-His highest rank has been sekiwake.
 He has a makushita, a jūryō and two makuuchi division championships.
-He has seven gold stars for defeating a yokozuna, and four special prizes, all of them coming after he turned 30 years of age.
-He wrestles for Kataonami stable.
-He has not missed a bout in his career to date and has the longest streak of consecutive matches among active wrestlers.
-In January 2019, he won his first top-division championship, and his second in September 2022 at the age of 37, making him the oldest winner of the top division championship since the introduction of the six tournaments a year system in 1958.
+He has eight gold stars for defeating a yokozuna, and five special prizes, holding the records of oldest man ever to win a special prize and a kinboshi after the July 2025 tournament.
+In January 2019, he won his first top-division championship, and his second in September 2022 at the age of 37, making him the oldest winner of the top division since the introduction of the six tournaments a year system in 1958.

+Nicknamed "tetsujin" (鉄人, lit. 'iron man') and known as a "living legend" of the sport, Tamawashi has not missed a bout in his career to date (except for an enforced COVID-19 quarantine during the July 2022 tournament).
+Still an active wrestler, he has the longest streak of consecutive matches in sumo recorded history, setting the all-time consecutive match appearance record in his 1,631st consecutive match on 10 September 2024, during that month's grand sumo tournament in Tokyo.

+At 40, he is also the oldest active makuuchi wrestler.
+He is second only to Sadanoumi in most tournament appearances among current sekitori-ranked wrestlers.

+In March 2024 Tamawashi acquired Japanese citizenship in order to remain in the Sumo Association as a coach upon his retirement.

 Early life and sumo background

 In Mongolia, Munkh-Orgil was working toward a career in the hotel industry, but was encouraged to come to Japan by his older sister who was studying there.
 On a visit to see his sister in Japan, they went to Ryōgoku where Tokyo's official tournaments are held.
 They happened to wander by Izutsu stable and had a chance to meet the up-and-coming Mongolian sumo wrestler for that stable, Kakuryū.
 They talked about the prospects of Munkh-Orgil joining a stable and Kakuryū put him in touch with former senior Mongolian sumo wrestler Kyokushūzan.
 Through this connection, he was recruited by the former sekiwake Tamanofuji and joined Kataonami stable in January 2004.